 The medical examination will include a medical history, physical examination, chest X-ray, a Gonorrhea test and a blood test for syphilis.
 The physical examination includes the examination of the eyes, ears, nose, throat, extremities, heart, lungs, abdomen, lymph nodes and skin.
 This examination is not a full and complete physical examination; its purpose is to screen immigrant visa applicants to the United States relevant to U.S. immigration law.
 If you had health problems in the past, please take your medical records with you.
 If the panel physician determines that other specialized exams are required, you will be referred to a specialist.
 All costs associated with the medical examination or referrals to specialized consultations will be covered by the applicant.
 If you do not speak English or Hungarian, you will need to provide a translator and you will be responsible for any associated fees.

-For children under age of 15 the chest X-ray, the Gonorrhea test and the blood test are not required, unless the panel physician determines otherwise.
+For children under the age of 15 the chest X-ray, the Gonorrhea test and the blood test are not required, unless the panel physician determines otherwise.

 The medical examination may only be performed in the country where the immigrant visa applicant is applying for the visa.
-Examinations may not be conducted in the United States and those will not be accepted by the Embassy.
+Examinations may not be conducted in the United States and those will not be accepted by the U.S. Embassy.

-- Blood test: HUF 4,000
+Blood test: HUF 4,000